Sunday, August 31, 2008

 "Oh yeah, this girl I know died," says John.

-Betty wins the poetry contest and pops the prize in her mouth: one perfect cherry.
+Betty wins the poetry contest and pops the prize into her mouth: one perfect cherry.

 John doesn't look forward to being shot in the head, but he knows she is right.